DoctorWkt/FUZIX/Kernel/platform/platform-rosco-r2/README.md

 ## CH375 USB

-This works and I can boot to a `root` login, login an run commands.
+This works and I can boot to a `root` login, login and run commands.
 I suspect that disk writes are not working perfectly yet.
 I literally got it to run a few minutes ago.